-Topping is of value and 'clover-safe' herbicides are available, though they can check red clover development to some degree.
+Topping is of value although it can check red clover development to some degree.
 To avoid clover sickness (a combination of soil-borne sclerotinia and stem eelworm) a five year gap should be allowed between leys containing red clover.

 Red clover will fix its own N, but P and K levels must be maintained at an ADAS Index 2.
-A small quantity of N can be applied in the autumn or early spring to enhance initial growth.
-This should not exceed 25kg N/ha.